-If a worker is going to make a disclosure it should be made to the employer first, or if they feel unable to use the organisations procedure the disclosure should be made to a prescribed person, so that employment rights are protected.
+If a worker is going to make a disclosure it should be made to the employer first, or if they feel unable to use the organisations procedure the disclosure should be made to a prescribed person (eg Headteacher or the named governor), so that employment rights are protected.
 It is not necessary for a whistleblower to have proof of such an act for the protections of this policy to apply.